ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/table.md

 ## Installation

-To add this feature to your editor install the [`@ckeditor/ckeditor5-table`](https://www.npmjs.com/package/@ckeditor/ckeditor5-table) package:
+To add this feature to your editor install the [`@ckeditor/ckeditor5-table`](https://www.npmjs.com/package/@ckeditor/ckeditor5-table) package

 ```bash
 npm install --save @ckeditor/ckeditor5-table
 ```

-And add `'Table'` and `'TableToolbar'` to your plugin list and the table toolbar configuration:
+then add `'Table'` and `'TableToolbar'` to your plugin list and the table toolbar configuration:

 ```js
 import Table from '@ckeditor/ckeditor5-table/src/table';